3dkrender/Steem.NET/README.md

 1. Steemd

-To communicate with **steemd** you need a local steemd running node with  rpc-endpoint open By default, CSteemd object will try to connect to host **"127.0.0.1:8090"**
+To communicate with **steemd** you need either a local steemd running node with  rpc-endpoint open or have access to a remote node using Websocket.

+CSteemd as two constructors :
+a.
+One  using a host and port
+   CSteemd object will try to connect to host **"127.0.0.1:8090"** by default

+b.
+One using a websocket server URI

-check [Steem Windows mining guide](https://steemit.com/steem/@bitcube/steem-mining-in-microsoft-windows-a-miner-s-guide-part-2) for more information on how to do it.
+If you want tp use a local node, check [Steem Windows mining guide](https://steemit.com/steem/@bitcube/steem-mining-in-microsoft-windows-a-miner-s-guide-part-2) for more information on how to do it.
-You don't need to mine effectively, a simple syncing node is OK
+You don't need to mine, a  syncing only node is OK

 2. cli_wallet